ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% include sdkFunctionFieldset.html %}

-### Update Catalogues
+### Update Catalogs

 {% assign caption="UpdateCatalogues" %}
 {% assign icon=site.images['function-update'] %}
-{% assign description="Updates one or more catalogues.
-This might affect renaming the catalogue as well as add, update or delete catalogue entries.
-On updating catalogues, the existing entries ar removed and the passed entries are added to the catalogue.
-To change the valid attributes of a catalogue, it must be deleted an re-created again." %}
+{% assign description="Updates one or more catalogs.
+Use to rename the catalog or add, update or delete catalog entries.
+Updating a catalog removes the existing entries and adds the new ones.
+To change the valid attributes of a catalog, it must be deleted an re-created again." %}
 {% capture parameterTable %}
  Name          | Type                    | Description
 ---------------|-------------------------|--------------------------------------------------
-catalogues     | ```Catalogue[]```       | Includes the catalogues which shall be updated. token          | ```CancellationToken``` | Parameter is optional and allows to cancel the asyncronous call.
+catalogues     | ```Catalogue[]```       | Includes the catalogs which shall be updated. token          | ```CancellationToken``` | Parameter is optional and allows to cancel the asyncronous call.
 {% endcapture %}

-{% assign exampleCaption="Rename the catalogue InspectorCatalogue to Inspectors and add the inspector Clarks" %}
+{% assign exampleCaption="Rename the catalog InspectorCatalogue to Inspectors and add the inspector Clarks" %}
 {% capture example %}
 {% highlight csharp %}
 var client = new DataServiceRestClient( "http://piwebserver:8080" );